Thursday, September 24, 2015

 I used Liquid Smoke, but you can leave it out - the edible leaves will flavor the pork enough.

 I steamed the Lau Lau, but if you have a pressure cooker, then use that.
-It will cook in about 45 minutes to an hour.
-For a crock pot it will take all day at low temperature.
+It will cook for about 45 minutes to an hour.
+For a crock pot, it will take all day at a low temperature.

 You can't over-steam Lau Lau.
-It depends how large the pork pieces are to how long you cook the pork.
-My country style ribs took about 4 hours to tenderize.
-In Hawai'i I got some Lau Lau from a food truck.
+It depends on how large the pork pieces are to how long you cook the pork.
+My country-style ribs took about 4 hours to tenderize.
+In Hawai'i, I got some Lau Lau from a food truck.
 I'm sure the Lau Lau was steaming all day and it tasted fine.
 Click here to see my Lau Lau truck video.

-I used Southern-style turnip and collard greens, but you can use any favorite greens, like: collard, mustard, Swiss chard, turnip, kale, or even spinach.
+I used Southern-style turnips and collard greens, but you can use any favorite greens, like collard, mustard, Swiss chard, turnip, kale, or even spinach.
 Wrap the pork with enough greens so you get a nice veggie serving.
 It's okay to mix and match greens.

 I noticed collard greens look like taro leaves, but are more firm (when cooked) than taro leaves.
 Turnip greens are tender like taro leaves.